18 Healthy Habits To Start Today

-Sleep is so essential for workout recovery but also for many other factors including your immunity, ability to concentrate and mental health.
+Sleep is essential for energy, mood and workout recovery but also for many other factors including your immunity, cognitive function and mental health.
 Some nights you’ll have a better sleep than others, but here are some sleep habits you can implement to improve the quality and amount of sleep you get each night.

 Set an alarm to prepare for bed

-It’s easy to get caught up finishing off tasks or binge-watching a new series and before you know it, it’s hours past the time you intended to get to bed.
+It’s so easy to get caught up finishing off tasks or binge-watching a new series.
+Before you know it, it’s hours past the time you intended to get to bed.

 Include exercise in your day